De-Alchmst/ptts/README.md

 A nice way to format text to be shown inside terminal / with monospace font.

-Both more clasicall and vi-based keybindings are supported in the tui.
+Both more clasical and vi-based keybindings are supported in the tui.
-Metadata can be shown by pressing 'm'

 [usage](doc/syntax.md)